cardano-scaling/CIPs/CIP-0164/README.md

 3. **Voter Eligibility**:
    - Persistent voters must have been selected as such by the [Fait Accompli scheme][fait-accompli-sortition] for the current epoch
-   - Non-persistent voters must provide valid sortition proofs based on the `election_id`
+   - Non-persistent voters have provided valid sortition proofs based on the `election_id`

-   - **Vote Eligibility Determination**: For non-persistent voters, sortition eligibility is determined using the `election_id` derived from the slot number of the RB that announced the target EB.
-This ensures that vote eligibility is verifiable and deterministic - nodes can independently agree on which stake pools are eligible to vote for a specific EB based solely on the EB's announcing RB slot, preventing multiple voting opportunities across different slots for the same EB.
+   **Vote Eligibility Determination**: For non-persistent voters, sortition eligibility is determined using the `election_id` derived from the slot number of the RB that announced the target EB.
+This ensures that vote eligibility is verifiable and deterministic — nodes can independently agree on which stake pools are eligible to vote for a specific EB based solely on the EB's announcing RB slot, preventing multiple voting opportunities across different slots for the same EB.
 This requirement stems from the BLS sortition mechanism which uses the election identifier as input to the VRF calculation for non-persistent voter selection.
 4. **Stake Verification**: Total voting stake meets the required quorum threshold
 5. **EB Consistency**: Certificate references the correct EB hash announced in